etruong42/etruong42.github.com/_posts/2018-07-13-My-Art-to-Studying-Algorithms.md

  - **Find convenient media to consume lessons** - YouTube has been a fantastic source of college lectures and other educational videos like Khan Academy.

- - **Apply the new lessons** (solve a problem that requires the new material, re-derive the conclusions of the new material, successfully teach the material to someone else).
+ - **Apply the new lessons** - Solve a problem that requires the new material, re-derive the conclusions of the new material, successfully teach the material to someone else, etc.

  - **Learn from others** who are demonstrating the skills you are trying to learn.